Charles L. Carpenter: Rescue of the crew

-At daylight approached, the enemy was in range once more, and again destroyers Nicholas and Radford broke off their rescue operations to pursue.
+As daylight approached, the enemy was in range once more, and again, destroyers Nicholas and Radford broke off their rescue operations to pursue.
 Anticipating an air attack, the destroyers withdrew for Tulagi, carrying with them all but about 275 of the survivors.

-To those who remained they left four boats, manned by volunteers from the destroyers' crews collected those in still in the water.
+For those who remained, they left four boats, manned by volunteers from the destroyers' crews, to collect those still in the water.
 Captain Charles Purcell Cecil, Helena's commanding officer, organized a small flotilla of three motor whaleboats, each towing a life raft, carrying 88 men to a small island about 7 miles from Rice Anchorage after a laborious all-day passage.
 This group was rescued the next morning by destroyers Gwin and Woodworth.